gsc0107/2016-short-read-trimming/3-fastqc-evaluation.rst

   cd ~/notebooks/yeast
   fastqc yeast-rnaseq-R1.fastq.gz
   fastqc yeast-rnaseq-R2.fastq.gz

+To look at the report, you can download the resulting zip files through the console, unpack the zip file, and open the fastqc_report.html in a browser.
+You can *also* click on the fastqc report HTML file in the console, and then change the URL from 'edit' to 'files'.

 Observations:

-* RNAseq has weird first 10 bp.
-This is not errors but instead due to random priming.
+* RNAseq has biases in its first 10 bp.
+This is not from errors but instead due to random priming.

-* Sequence duplication levels may be "high" for high-coverage RNAseq.
+* Sequence duplication levels may be "high" for high-coverage RNAseq (not shown here)

-* All sequences have the same length pre-trim; this is how Illumina does it.
+* All sequences have the same length pre-trim; this is how Illumina produces data, and it's one reason why trimming is important.

-* R1 is always worse than R2.
+* R1 is always better than R2.

 Next: :doc:`4-trimming`